How to Make Homemade Edibles with Consistent Doses

 THC toppers are a great way to avoid the above scenario.
 Pre-portioned butter and oil allow you to infuse select ingredients or parts of the meal in a measured fashion.
 This option works great for ingredients you typically use to top a meal, like salad dressings, honey, or butter on toast.

-With DIY-infused butters and oils, rely on your math once again.
+With DIY-infused butter and oils, rely on your math once again.
 If your stick of butter is 100mg and you have 10 portions, then each serving should contain 10mg of THC.

 Be Meticulous in Your Food Prep & Mixing